brev/numenta-web/numenta.com/pages/blog/2012/06/04/how-is-groks-algorithm-different.md

 location.
 The list is endless.
 Streaming temporal patterns are the very antithesis of i.i.d.

-The CLA is an inherently temporal learning algorithm, and doesn't care about i.i.d.
+The HTM is an inherently temporal learning algorithm, and doesn't care about i.i.d.
 It greedily constructs sequences and does not assume independence.
 If you saw a particular revenue pattern the last two weeks, it assumes you are more likely to see it this week.
 If you haven't seen a pattern for several years, it will likely forget it.
-Also, CLA assumes that the underlying distribution can change.
+Also, HTM assumes that the underlying distribution can change.
 This is what makes it online or adaptive.
 If your revenue jumps because you just added an important customer, it will adapt.
 It inherently assumes your data stream contains sequences and is constantly changing.
-We didn't invent this
-- the core ideas are inherent in the neocortex of the brain and lend themselves well to streaming data analytics.
+We didn't invent this - the core ideas are inherent in the neocortex of the brain and lend themselves well to streaming data analytics.

-CLA is not the only technique to break the i.i.d. assumption.
+HTM is not the only technique to break the i.i.d. assumption.
 Other algorithms, such as Hidden Markov Models and many time series algorithms, also relax that assumption.
-So, how is CLA different from HMMs?
+So, how is HTM different from HMMs?
 Good question.
 I guess we'll just have to tackle that in another blog entry...stay tuned!